YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 * B[ROKEN_TRANSACTIONS]: Display all processes that had incomplete fenced transactions at the end of the period covered by the JOURNAL command.

 * H[EADER]: Displays the journal file header information.
-If the MUPIP JOURNAL command includes only the -SHOW=HEADER action qualifier, YottaDB processes only the journal file header (not the contents) even if you specify -BACKWARD or -FORWARD with it.
+If the MUPIP JOURNAL command includes only the :code:`-show=header` action qualifier, YottaDB processes only the journal file header (not the contents) even if you specify BACKWARD or FORWARD with it.
 The size of a journal file header is 64K.
 HEADER displays almost all the fields in the journal file header.
 The NODE field is printed up to a maximum of the first 12 characters.
-The following is an example of SHOW=HEADER output:
+The following is an example of :code:`-show=header` output:

  .. code-block:: bash